 Use a torque wrench to tighten lug nuts.
 Tightening by hand or with an impact wrench is not recommended.
-See the Specification Chart in this manual for wheel torque ratings.

-Spare Tire Carrier
+Torque Aluminum Wheels to 110 ft.
+Ibs and Steel Wheels to 100 ft.
+Ibs.Spare Tire Carrier

 The Basecamp's spare tire is held on the end of a cable stored under the rear of the trailer using a winch system.
 A ratchet, stored under the curbside dinette seat, has been provided to assist in changing a tire.
 To lower the spare tire turn the winch, accessed through the hole in the rear lower trim, counter-clockwise using the provided 3/4" socket.
 To secure a spare tire turn the winch clockwise to raise the cable and tire up into position.